Jomme5/AddressToGPSII/README.md

 # Faq:
 1. Will the app be updated from time to time?
 If there are interesting suggestions, or there are issues, giving me detailed information(logcat) about the error, things will change.

-2. Direct or inderect consequenes of using this app falls under the responsibility of the user.
+2. Direct or indirect consequences of using this app falls under the responsibility of the user.

 # Privacy:

 No personal user-data, usage-data or tracking-data is collected by the app itself.

 # Have fun